 Children of statutory school age follow the National Curriculum.
 This means they follow nationally agreed programmes of study in Maths, English, Science, Computing, RE, Art, Music, PE, History, Geography and Design & Technology.
-In addition to the subjects specified in the National Curriculum, the school curriculum also includes areas such as personal and social education, healthy education, environmental education, equal opportunities, multicultural education and French.
-Some subjects such as maths and science and RE are taught discretely, however where appropriate cross curricular links will be developed.
+In addition to the subjects specified in the National Curriculum, the school curriculum also includes areas such as Personal, Social and Health Education, environmental education, equal opportunities, multicultural education and French.
+Some subjects such as maths and science and RE are taught discretely, however where appropriate cross-curricular links will be developed.